cetic/fadi/doc/LOGGING.md

 Despite each one of these four technologies being a separate project, they have been built to work together:

 * the process start with **[Beats](https://www.elastic.co/products/beats)**, it ships the logs from all services to
-* **[Logstash](https://www.elastic.co/products/logstash)**, which parse, filter or/and transform the logs before storing them in
+* **[Logstash](https://www.elastic.co/products/logstash)**, which parses, filters or/and transforms the logs before storing them in
 * **[Elasticsearch](https://www.elastic.co/products/elasticsearch)** for indexing, which is connected to
 * **[Kibana](https://www.elastic.co/products/kibana)** that provides visualisation of the various services' logs in a central web application interface

 ![Elastic-stack](/doc/images/installation/elastic_stack.png)

-To access the **Kibana** web interface, you have to. pass by nginx-ldapauth-proxy, you can use this command:
+To access the **Kibana** web interface, you have to go through the nginx-ldapauth-proxy, you can use this command:

 ```
 minikube service fadi-nginx-ldapauth-proxy